 Keep Focused on your Goals

-In conclusion, if you want to achieve your long-term goals, it’s vital to keep your focus on your goals, on the important.
-By rewarding yourself frequently, you can keep out of the state of ‘wasteful procrastination.’
-Every time you do, you help break this unhelpful habit.
+In conclusion, if you want to achieve your long-term goals, it’s vital to keep your focus on your goals, on doing tasks that are important.
+Moreover, when you reward yourself frequently, it becomes easier to keep out of the state of wasteful procrastination.
+Every time you take intentional action, you help break this unhelpful habit.

 So, next time you suffer from wasteful procrastination virus, imagine how good you will feel when you have completed the task and proven to yourself that you can break this pattern?
-What other awesome things will unfold in your life?
+For a few other simple tips on avoiding procrastination, check out this article.